Don’t Teach Personal Finance in Schools

 Because You Won’t Learn It

-I don’t know what you were taught in school, but I remember being taught the answers to all of the above, and a lot more.
-And yet I can only recall the answers to less than half of these questions.
+I don’t know what you were taught in school, but I remember being taught the above, and a lot more.
+And yet I can now only recall the answers to less than half of these questions.

 Learning becomes a chore.

 Things that are self-taught, things that interest you, things that are directly applicable to your own life, seem to stick much more effectively in our brains.